dclnbrght/web/content-software/career-planning-in-the-ai-era.md

 Predicting this stage is challenging:

-* We don't know if current AI architectures can scale to true AGI, or if fundamental technology breakthroughs are required
+* We don't know if current AI architectures can scale to true AGI, or if fundamental technology breakthroughs are required i.e. in real-time learning
 * The timeline could be 5 years, 10 years or 50+ years, or AGI might not arrive at all
 * The transition could be gradual (extending Stage 3 indefinitely) or sudden and massively disruptive
 * Regulatory, ethical, and societal factors may shape or limit AGI deployment regardless of technical capability